fenhl/OoT-Randomizer/README.md

-# OoTRandomizer
+# OoTRandomizer + Japanese

-This is a randomizer for _The Legend of Zelda: Ocarina of Time_ for the Nintendo 64.
+This is a fork of the randomizer for _The Legend of Zelda: Ocarina of Time_ for the Nintendo 64.

 * [Changes](#changes)
 * [Installation](#installation)